hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

 ## Migrate from Clique to another consensus protocol

-Migrating a network using Clique to a consensus mechanism suitable for production such as [QBFT](QBFT.md) requires one of the following:
+To migrate a network using Clique to a consensus protocol suitable for production such as [QBFT](QBFT.md), do one of the
+following:

-* Stopping the Clique network and starting the new network with the state at the time of migration.
+* Stop the Clique network and start the new network with the state at the time of migration.
-  That is, historical transactions and state history are lost.
+  Historical transactions and state history are lost.

-* Replaying the historical transactions on the new network.
+* Replay the historical transactions on the new network.
-  The historical transactions will be at different block heights, but the transactions and state history will be the same on the new network as on the Clique network.
+  The historical transactions are at different block heights on the new network, but the transactions and state history are the same on the new network as on the Clique network.

 You can request migration support on [Discord](https://discord.gg/hyperledger).